 The selection committee will decide which applicants meet the requirements sufficiently to be placed on a shortlist.

 If your application is successful in being shortlisted, we will contact you to invite you to attend an interview.

 Shortlisted applicants should advise the person arranging the interview of any access or support requirements they need addressed to attend the interview (eg accessible parking or adaptive equipment).

 Preparing for an interview

 Careful preparation for the interview will ensure that you give yourself the best possible chance for success.
 Your preparation could include the following:

 - Research USC.
 Find out about our history, what we offer, and our strategic direction.

-- Interview questions will relate to the selection criteria or the key responsibilities, qualifications and experience, so plan your answers to the questions you are likely to be asked in the interview.
+- Interview questions will relate to the selection criteria, so plan your answers to the questions you are likely to be asked in the interview.
 You could be asked to provide specific examples of your past behaviour and performance.